-Division of School Quality, Equity, and Instruction
+Division of School Quality, Instruction, and Performance

 The Division of School Quality, Equity, and Instruction leads the Department’s strategic initiatives to advance equitable student outcomes and comprehensive school quality.
 Through tailored support to schools, the division implements Virginia’s continuous school quality and improvement interventions.
 Additionally, the division leads the Department’s efforts aimed at advancing equity, closing achievement gaps, coordinating stakeholder engagement, and managing external communications and outreach strategies.
 Finally, the division is responsible for supporting the implementation of Virginia’s Standards of Learning, strengthening curriculum resources, supporting best practices in pedagogy and providing technical assistance to teachers and schools.

-Chief Information Security Officer – Brian Gibbs-Wilson
+Chief Information Security Officer – Timothy Tillman

 The Chief Information Security Officer develops, manages, and maintains the agency’s information technology (IT) security program in accordance with the Commonwealth of Virginia's IT security policies and standards.
 Responsibilities of the Chief Information Security Officer include: building a strong interactive partnership with school divisions in the area of IT security and assisting them in the development and implementation of IT security guidelines, plans, procedures and best practice recommendations.